What we want from Metroid Prime 4…

 3.)
 Adopt Smooth, Dual-Analog Controls

 The original Metroid Prime is, no question, one of the greatest games of all time, aging well in almost every discernible way.
-Regardless, the controls in Metroid Prime, despite being mostly amenable, are far-and-above the weakest part of the game and a significant barrier of entry to gamers inoculated by nearly ten years of annualized, dual-analog first-person shooters.
+Regardless, the controls in Metroid Prime, despite being mostly amenable, are far and above the weakest part of the game and a significant barrier of entry to gamers inoculated by nearly ten years of annualized, dual-analog first-person shooters.
 If, as their strategy has suggested, Nintendo is making the Switch as appealing as possible to core gamers as possible, then there is a need for one of their most popular franchises to adopt dual-analog controls.
 Without the Wii Remote to make firing as seamless an experience as in Metroid Prime: Trilogy and with the need for Prime 4 to run in the Switch’s handheld mode, dual-analog controls are the logical, if mundane, choice for Nintendo.
-While it would undoubtedly feel strange at first, adopting a familiar control scheme is a must for Nintendo, especially if they wish to use the latest Metroid Prime game as a means to reach out to fans of first person shooters on other consoles.
+While it would undoubtedly feel strange at first, adopting a familiar control scheme is a must for Nintendo, especially if they wish to use the latest Metroid Prime game as a means to reach out to fans of first-person shooters on other consoles.
+Metroid Prime‘s control scheme was workable back in 2002 but feels practically antediluvian today.

 2.)
 Return to Isolation